- Cheapest car insurance in New Hampshire for a bad driving record

 Cheapest car insurance in New Hampshire with a reckless driving conviction

-State Farm offers the most affordable rates for drivers with reckless driving convictions, averaging $1,359 per year.
+State Farm offers the cheapest rates for drivers with reckless driving convictions at $1,359 per year.

 | Company | Average annual premium for clean record | Annual premium for reckless driving |